Cebu City, Philippines - Things to Do in Cebu City

 Insider Tips

-Learn basic Cebuano phrases like 'Maayong buntag' (Good morning) as locals appreciate the effort and it's different from Tagalog
+Learn basic Cebuano phrases like 'Maayong buntag' (Good morning) and 'Salamat' (Thank you) - locals greatly appreciate the effort and it enhances cultural interactions.

 Explore Activities in Cebu City